Lisbon High School

 The percentage of students achieving proficiency in math is 30-34% (which is lower than the Maine state average of 36%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 50-54% (which is lower than the Maine state average of 56%) for the 2018-19 school year.

 The student:teacher ratio of 13:1 is higher than the Maine state level of 12:1.

 Minority enrollment is 6% of the student body (majority Black and Hispanic), which is lower than the Maine state average of 11% (majority Black and Hispanic).

-Lisbon High School's student population of 339 students has stayed relatively flat over five school years.
+Lisbon High School's student population of 339 students has declined by 6% over five school years.